The Vital Connection: Exploring the Importance of Sleep for Brain Health

 Furthermore, it’s worth noting that multiple cycles of sleep are required to support different types of memory; declarative memories—those involving facts and events—are better consolidated during slow-wave sleep while procedural or skill-based memories are enhanced during REM sleep.

-As we continue to unravel the intricacies involved in these processes, it becomes increasingly evident that maintaining good is not just for physical rest but also integral for optimal brain function.
+As we continue to unravel the intricacies involved in these processes, it becomes increasingly evident that maintaining good sleep hygiene is not just for physical rest but also integral for optimal brain function.

 The exploration continues in the subsequent section discussing how lack thereof influences cognitive performance.